lmedini/newman-reorder-requests/README.md

 Additional reporters can be used by:

 - Installing them in the project: `npm i newman-reporter-csv`
-- Passing them as argument: `npm start reporters=csv`
+- Passing them as argument: `npm start my-collection-export.json reporters=csv` (suppress the leading "newman-reporter-" in the reporter name)

+## Complete example with iteration data and corresponding reporter

+- Do the "Installation step"
+- `npm i newman-reporter-iteration-tests`
+- `npm start my-collection-export.json reporters=iteration-tests interactionData=myData.csv`

 ## License